MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 :::image type="content" source="../media/evaluate-performance-performance-screenshots-hover.msft.png" alt-text="Viewing a screenshot." lightbox="../media/evaluate-performance-performance-screenshots-hover.msft.png":::

-You can also view screenshots by choosing a frame in the **Frames** section.
+You can also view screenshots by selecting a frame in the **Frames** section.
 DevTools displays a small version of the screenshot in the **Summary** panel.

 :::image type="content" source="../media/evaluate-performance-performance-summary-preview.msft.png" alt-text="Viewing a screenshot in the Summary panel." lightbox="../media/evaluate-performance-performance-summary-preview.msft.png":::